tvpollet/tvpollet.github.io/thesis_topics.md

 There is some variation, and you can also suggest your own, but I am particularly interested in replication projects dealing with **interpersonal relationships** (e.g., **jealousy**, **love**).

-These could be good candidates:
+These could be good candidates or starting points:

 ### Relationships / Jealousy.